 At least, that was how Kierah understood it.
 Because it was illegal, the Underground was just a byword, never really discussed openly by people who didn’t know much about it, and even less by people who did know.

 That’s why there wasn’t much talk when first Glim, then Allin didn’t show up at the tavern the first two nights.

 But then Tam came into the picture.
 Or, left it.
 An older woman who ran a business.

 It wasn’t hard to imagine she’d accumulated debt herself, which might have offered an explanation.
 Depending on who her debt was to, the mines were a possibility.

 The mines were almost as vague a topic as the Underground.
 It was hard to nail down anything about them either, except that debtors who didn’t go to one most likely got sent to the other.

 While debts between Enders were often settled in the fights, debts between Enders and higher classes, like the Middles or even the Nobles, could resort to the mines, simply because they were legal: the Ender would get sent there until the debt was paid.
 Or if not the Ender, someone in his place, like his child.

 That’s why the mines were a possibility even though Tam was a woman.
 Maybe she had a son that was taken from her, and she left to try to get him back.
-Maybe she was being held in prison in the meantime.
 Or maybe it wasn’t even her own debt her son had been taken for.
 When Middles or Nobles found themselves in debt, they would send their slaves to the mines in their place — except when they didn’t have slaves to send.
 That’s when the Ends again became a hunting ground.